0x646e78/unlocked-prank/README.md

 Open a shell, plug in, press the button, remove, walk away.
 The script will determine whether the system is Mac or linux, and then the shell used by the user and implant a fun prank into their shell rc.

+For your piece of mind I recommend checking my implant.sh, and probably forking and using your own copy as you probably don't want to trust my script being executed on other peoples machines.